Matfork/GECORISK/readme.md

 * Admin Module

-The system is build in PHP using laravel 4.2 as framework, it also uses grunt, bower and confide for simple authentication stuff, right now there is no role/permissions module added, so every user register on the system have the same privilegies.
+The system is build in PHP using laravel 4.2 as framework, it also uses grunt, bower and confide for simple authentication stuff, right now there is no role/permissions module added, so every user can register/update/delete information inside the system.

 The system is open source!
 Feel free to modify it the way you like it according to your curent necessities.